 - Ask your loved one with a mental illness how you can help: Sometimes we want to have all the answers and we neglect to simply to ask, what can I do to help?
 Try simply asking your loved one how you can help.
 This not only outlines what they expect from you without you having to guess, it is also a source of empowerment; letting them know they are in control.

 - Educate yourself but don’t assume: We’ve all heard terms associated with mental disorders thrown around in our everyday lives but do we truly know what it means for an individual to be diagnosed with bipolar, schizophrenia or PTSD?
 If you don’t, research it.
 Learning about the symptoms, causes and treatments can be very helpful in supporting your loved one.
 However, you don’t want to assume that everything you read applies to them.

 These are just a few tips to remember after your loved one has been diagnosed with a mental illness.
 Please remember, everyone’s journey will look different.

 If you need more information about mental illness and how to support a loved one, please visit www.nami.org.
-If you or a loved one is struggling with a mental health difficulty, please visit http://hopeandhealingcenter.org/support/ for more information and supportive services
+If you or a loved one is struggling with a mental health difficulty, please visit https://hopeandhealingcenter.org/services/ for more information and supportive services.